burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - And of course Tour de Pizza for the base game

 ## To certain users
 This project was primarily made to play Pizza Tower on locked-down school chromebooks for lazy ass students.
 Please do not use this project to avoid paying for the PC version of the game.
-By doing this you not only harming the creator of Pizza Tower, but also harming you experience with this amazing game with a version filled with bugs, crashes, and lost functionality
+By doing this you not only harming the creator of Pizza Tower, but also harming your experience with this amazing game with a version filled with bugs, crashes, and lost functionality